NithyaRamprasad/Aurea-Augmented-Reality/README.md

-# Simple-ARApp
+# Aurea-Augmented Reality App
 This is an Augmented Reality app for Android Phones made in Android Studio.
-This app can only show you a 3d model of GEEKS FOR GEEKS text through your phone camera.
+This app can show you various 3d models through your phone camera.